team-iot-fkekk/evdb2004/README.md

 1. Clone this repository
 2. Open the project in Arduino IDE or PlatformIO
-3. Create a new header file "arduino_secrets.h"
+3. Create a new header file "arduino_secrets.h".
+Insert the following code with the credentials.

 ```cpp
 #define SECRET_SSID ""